lazyparser/gsoc2013/proposal.md

 This is a draft version.
 Your comments are welcome!

 ## Abstract:
-Profiled guided branch prediction is a known optimization in compiler.
+Profile guided branch prediction is a known optimization in compiler.
 As of today, nobody tried to take advantage of this optimization on JavaScript.
 The goal of this GSoC project is to analyze the benefit of such approach on JavaScript by implementing one in SpiderMonkey (Firefox's JavaScript Engine).